 ]]>

-https://www.zagadiy.com/2020/04/25/growing-sweet-potatoes-in-water/feed/ 1 485
+https://www.zagadiy.com/2020/04/25/growing-sweet-potatoes-in-water/feed/ 0 485

-Glass Flower Vase- Cement Project Number 3 https://www.zagadiy.com/2019/12/06/glass-flower-vase-cement-project-number-3/?utm_source=rss&utm_medium=rss&utm_campaign=glass-flower-vase-cement-project-number-3 https://www.zagadiy.com/2019/12/06/glass-flower-vase-cement-project-number-3/#respond Fri, 06 Dec 2019 09:17:37 +0000 https://www.zagadiy.com/?p=466 This week I’d like to introduce another great way for incorporating cement creatively into our daily lives…this following tutorial actually uses two skills I discussed in previous posts- cutting glass with a glass cutter, and casting cement for home-diy purposes.
+Glass Flower Vase- Cement Project Number 3 https://www.zagadiy.com/2019/12/06/diy-glass-flower-vase-glass-and-cement-project/?utm_source=rss&utm_medium=rss&utm_campaign=diy-glass-flower-vase-glass-and-cement-project https://www.zagadiy.com/2019/12/06/diy-glass-flower-vase-glass-and-cement-project/#respond Fri, 06 Dec 2019 09:17:37 +0000 https://www.zagadiy.com/?p=466 This week I’d like to introduce another great way for incorporating cement creatively into our daily lives…this following tutorial actually uses two skills I discussed in previous posts- cutting glass with a glass cutter, and casting cement for home-diy purposes.
 You will need: Cement -take a quick peek at my tutorial here for using cement...

 Read this Post